hyperhq/docs.hyper.sh-hyper/Tutorial/rocket_chat.md

 ### 3. Create a persistent volume

-For most cases, stateful app (MongoDB) should store the data on persistent volumes:
+For most cases, stateful app (MongoDB) you should store the data on persistent volumes:

 	$ hyper volume create 10
 	vol-z93clfg6 is created